Emb3rs-Project/p-core-functionalities/README.md

 - Industry’s equipment, processes, and streams characterization (characterization)
 - Excess heat characterization (characterization)
-- Internal heat recovery analysis (simulation)

-Conversion of the source’s excess heat streams to the DHN and evaluation of the technologies to be implemented (simulation)
+- Internal heat recovery analysis (simulation) -Conversion of the source’s excess heat streams to the DHN and evaluation of the technologies to be implemented (simulation)

 Sink:
 - Industry and buildings – greenhouse, hotel, residential, office - heating/cooling demand and streams characterization (characterization)